 Built-in image stabilization is another area where mirrorless has taken the lead.
 The viewfinder and sensor are both digital.
 So you can have an image stabilizer that stays true to the projection on the viewfinder.

-Mirrorless cameras use a digital shutter, which means they can shoot without making a sound.
+Mirrorless cameras use a digital shutter.
+This means they can shoot without making a sound.
 Many people like the clunk of a DSLR shutter.
 But sports and wildlife photographers appreciate the benefit of a silent shutter.

-The digital shutter also allows for a quicker burst and shutter speed.
-The quickest you’ll get out of a DSLR is about 15 frames per second.
-But some mirrorless cameras now have continuous shooting modes with a 30fps speed.
+The digital shutter also allows for quicker burst and shutter speeds.
+The quickest you’ll get out of a DSLR is about 15 fps (frames per second)).
+But some mirrorless cameras now have continuous shooting modes with a speed of 30 fps.

 The Enduring Popularity of the DSLR vs Mirrorless

-The camera companies might be moving away from DSLRs.
-But the DSLR market remains a vibrant place for a digital photographer.
+Camera companies might be moving away from DSLRs.
+But the DSLR market remains a vibrant place for digital photographers.
 From beginners to professional photographers, DSLR shooters love their cameras.

 DSLR cameras are reliable machines.
 They’re durable and built for a life of work.
 The DSLR is the workhorse of the camera world.

 Mirrorless models have a reputation for freezing.
-Their circuits get overloaded, and the machine freezes.
+Their circuits get overloaded, and the camera freezes.
 It’s usually just a case of turning it off and on again.
 But that can be costly when you’re on the job.
 It wastes time, and you could miss your shot.

-Electronic components may be small and lightweight.
-But they generate heat.
-And in the smaller camera body of a mirrorless machine, that can cause problems.
 The Canon EOS R5 is one camera that can overheat.
-When you’re shooting video at full definition, you’ll feel it getting warm.
+When you’re shooting a video at a full definition, you’ll feel it getting warm.

 Many mirrorless cameras have higher image resolution.
 But some see the high megapixel count as overkill.
-The image quality of a Nikon D750 or a Pentax K1 II is excellent.
+The image quality of a Nikon D750 or a Pentax K1 II is still excellent.
 And the resolution is more than enough for professional editorials or print publications.